-Tort Law is a specialised field.
+Tort Law is a specialized field.
 You might have heard the term mentioned before when talking about compensation and damages.
-A tort is defined as a civil wrong, which in broad terms means that you have an ample amount of facts to justify suing another party to obtain money, property, or another form of compensation.
-Specifically, tort law comes into play when an act or another party’s behavior has caused you to come to harm or to suffer a loss.
+A tort is defined as a civil wrong, which in broad terms means that you have an ample amount of facts to justify suing another party.
+This to obtain money, property, or another form of compensation.
+Specifically, tort law comes into play when an act of another party’s behavior has caused you to come to harm or to suffer a loss.
 This provides a way to recover your loss.

 Why is Tort Law Important?